 Our fabulous feline in focus this month is the smallest cat we have residing with us at the Sanctuary, in fact, the smallest species on the planet, Nuwara the Sri-Lankan Rusty-spotted cat!

 Born at Parc de Felins in France on 25th April 2010, Nuwara came to The Big Cat Sanctuary in spring 2011 and has been a very much-loved member of our feline family since.
 Although as a species cats are generally known for their feisty and characterful personalities, Nuwara takes this to a whole new level.
-She is fast as lightning, cheeky, and will go above and beyond for her food (even known fondly to climb the mesh of her enclosure on a Photography Workshop to get her food as quickly as possible!).
+She is fast as lightning, cheeky, and will go above and beyond for her food.

 A Rusty-spotted cat, or Prionailurus rubiginosus in latin, is a small wild cat, with two subspecies found in India and Sri-Lanka.
 They can weigh anywhere between 1-2kgs and as little as 900g, and have a varied diet of rodents, birds, eggs, reptiles and small vertebrates, and insects.
 Their distinctive physical features are their small, slender bodies which are smaller than domestic cats, their small, round heads and red to brown colouring (hence the ‘rusty’ name), along with white streaks, with camouflages them perfectly into their habitat.
 They are traditionally found in the desert, grassland and forest areas of their geographic range.